apache/skywalking-data-collect-protocol/README.md

 3. Logs
 4. Command data.
 Push the commands to the agents from Server.
 5. Event.
+6. eBPF profiling tasks.
+7. Agent in-process profiling tasks.

 This repo hosts the protocol of SkyWalking native report protocol, defined in gRPC.
-Read [Protocol DOC](https://github.com/apache/skywalking/blob/master/docs/en/protocols/README.md#probe-protocols) for more details
+Read [Protocol DOC](https://skywalking.apache.org/docs/main/next/en/api/trace-data-protocol-v3/) for more details

 ## Release
 This repo wouldn't release separately.
 All source codes have been included in the main repo release.
 The tags match the [main repo](https://github.com/apache/skywalking) tags.